symmetrics/mrg_invoicepdf/doc/README-EN.txt

 'Symmetrics_InvoicePdf_Model_Pdf_Invoice' class is used.
 It contains only one 'getPdf()' mehtod, which is overwritten and 4 other methods that serve for display of additional information.
 Whereby one of it rewrites the  '_insertOrderInfo()' method, in order to output the invoiceID.
-In the other methods the same renderer principle as used for example for products or totals.
+In other methods the same renderer principle is used as for example for products or totals.
 This class is used in the overwritten action controllers Symmetrics_InvoicePdf_Adminhtml_Sales_InvoiceController (for invoice overview,